Syndrome decoding by quantum approximate optimization: Numerical Simulations

-For NM+basin-hopping, we additionally test four starting points with $(\gamma_p,\beta_p)=(0,0)$, $(\frac{\pi}{8},\frac{\pi}{8})$, $(1,1)$ or at random, and choose the one that has the largest~mean objective $F_p$.
+For NM+basin-hopping, we additionally test four starting points with $(\gamma_p,\beta_p)=(0,0)$, $(\frac{\pi}{8},\frac{\pi}{8})$, $(1,1)$ or at random, and choose the one that has the largest mean objective $F_p$.
 For COBYLA+multistart, each angle $\gamma_j$ or $\beta_j$ has possible $\kappa$ values, so a total of $\kappa^{2p}$ starting points are tested.
 However, we choose different values of $\kappa$ such that $\kappa^{2p}\le 256$.
 We do these optimizations for each syndrome $\bms$.
-The results are shown in Fig.~\ref{fig:743_Fp}, where $\avg_\bms F_p$ denotes the mean expectation value $F_p$ averaged over all $\bms\in\{0,1\}^3$ and {$\min_\bms F_p$ denotes the worst result of the tested {syndromes}.} (The value $\min_\bms F_p$ is the expectation value corresponding to the cost Hamiltonian of some error syndrome that is the most difficult for the QAOA.)
+The results are shown in Fig.~\ref{fig:743_Fp}, where $\avg_\bms F_p$ denotes the mean expectation value $F_p$ averaged over all $\bms\in\{0,1\}^3$ and {$\min_\bms F_p$ denotes the worst result of the tested {syndromes}.} (The value $\min_\bms F_p$ is the expectation value corresponding to the reward Hamiltonian of some error syndrome that is the most difficult for the QAOA.)
 One can see that NM+basin-hopping performs slightly better than COBYLA+multistart.

 The complete QAOA decoding of the $[7,4,3]$ code is as follows.
 An error $\bme\in\{0,1\}^n$ is generated according to an independent binary symmetric channel (BSC) with cross error rate $\epsilon$.
 If the syndrome of the error is zero, the decoding output is $\hat\bme=\bm{0}$.
-Otherwise, we simulate Algorithm~\ref{Algorithm:III} for a certain $T$ with $(\bm\gamma,\bm\beta)$ determined by the better optimization method as mentioned above.
-Upon receiving an output distribution together with $T$ possible errors, the error of minimum weight that matches the error syndrome will be returned as the output $\hat{\bme}$.
+Otherwise, we simulate the performance of Algorithm~\ref{Algorithm:III} with better $(\bm\gamma,\bm\beta)$ determined above.
+Upon receiving an output distribution together with $T$ possible errors for a given syndrome, the error of minimum weight that matches the error syndrome will be returned as the output $\hat{\bme}$.
 If there are no errors matching the syndrome, the decoding output is chosen to be $\hat\bme=\bm{0}$.
 A decoding error occurs if $\hat\bme \ne \bme$.

-In our simulations, unless otherwise specified, 500 decoding errors are collected.
+In our simulations of logical error rate, unless otherwise specified, Monte Carlo test is performed and 500 decoding errors are collected for each data point.
 The performance of QAOA decoding on the $[7,4,3]$ code is shown in Fig.~\ref{fig:743_dec} for several levels $p$ and iteration numbers $T$.
 Since the $[7,4,3]$ code is perfect, the maximum-likelihood decoding rule is equivalent to the bounded-distance decoder (BDD) with block error rate

 at cross error rate $\epsilon$.
 This is also plotted in Fig.~\ref{fig:743_dec}.

 For $T=15$, the block error rate is less than the cross error rate when $p\ge 4$ so that the advantage of coding can be observed.
 For $T=50$, the QAOA decoder matches the performance of the BDD when $p\geq 4$.